Hooked on Monkey Fonics: Plot

 In preparation for a spelling bee, Cartman's mother buys him a "Hooked on Monkey Fonics" system that features an actual live monkey playing the drums to keep with the beat of spelling and sounding out the words.
 After spelling a couple of words, Cartman believes he will have a chance to win the spelling bee.
 While at the spelling bee, the children face stiff competition from two homeschooled children, Rebecca and Mark Cotswolds.
 Cartman asks the monkey to help him spell his word, chair, but Fonics Monkey is masturbating, and Cartman misspells it as "C-H-A-R-E"; angered, he runs off to chase the monkey.
-In the final round, Kyle is unable to spell his word, "krocsyldiphic" (the study of physiokinesiological dynamics using the computational tools of bioinformatics and specialized mathematical formulas developed by Marcus Krocsyl) correctly, and Rebecca and Mark are declared the champions.
+In the final round, Kyle is unable to spell his word, "kroxldyphivc" (a non-existent word made up for the episode) correctly, and Rebecca and Mark are declared the champions.
 Although Kyle is annoyed at having been beaten, he ends up developing a crush on Rebecca.

 Mark becomes intrigued by the interactions he sees between Cartman, Kyle, and Stan, and begs his father to be allowed to attend public school.
 His father objects due to how dangerous public schools can be, but reluctantly relents.
 At the school, Mark, placed in a largely protective hamster ball by his overprotective and agoraphobic father, is tormented for his haughty attitude and superior knowledge, and ends up duct taped to a bench by the other boys.
 This prompts Mark's father to speak with the adults in Skeeter's Bar and Cocktails about the incident and the fact that Kyle has become smitten with Rebecca and should stop pursuing her.
 The adults are quick to dislike him as much as the kids dislike Mark; after learning that he does not drink beer but prefers wine coolers, they proceed to duct tape Mark's father to one of the bar's benches.

 After questioning Mark about why he has never been seen before and why he does not attend school like the other children, Cartman is introduced to the concept of home schooling.
 The idea of never having to go to school appeals to him greatly, and, using Mr. Garrison's condescending remarks towards him as an excuse, demands to be home schooled himself.
 To him, this involves a regimen of sleeping in and sitting in bed while snacking and watching television, while his mother unsuccessfully attempts to get him to study.
 When Stan and Kenny come to visit to tell him about the Bay of Pigs Memorial Dance, Fonics Monkey kills Kenny.